I have always tried to ‘walk the talk’ here at Write Change Grow.

 I am a big believer in taking something that feels like a disaster one moment and turning it into a fabulous opportunity!

-Do you have something that you have always wanted to do but not had the time?
+Do you have something that you have always wanted to do but have not had the time?
 Now could be that time.
 It’s all up to you.

 Need some help staying positive through the often frustrating process of job hunting, read my post How to Stay Positive, Motivated and Sane During the Job Hunting Process